amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   Examples of surface files are given in the `"Exodus II`" file format here.

-* `"Region: Logical`" defines a region from one or two regions by performing a logical operation on them.
-There is only operation applicable to a single region, namely the `"NOT`" operation.
-Operations on two regions include `"UNION`", `"SUBTRACT`", `"INTERSECT`". `"Currently, multi-region booleans are not supported in the same expression.`"

 * Region names must NOT be repeated

 Example: